nextcloud/end_to_end_encryption_rfc/RFC.md

 2. Client uploads the X.509 certificate request to the server by sending the certificate request URL encoded as parameter `csr` to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/public-key`.
 3. Server issues a certificate if the CN matches the current user ID.
 4. Server returns the issued certificate.
-5. Client stores the private and the public key in the keychain of the device.
+5. Client stores the private and the certificate in the keychain of the device.

 In a second step, the private key will be stored encrypted on the server to simplify the addition of further devices: